Charles W. Thomas (psychologist)

-Charles William Thomas II (April 24,1926 – September 29,1990) was an African American psychologist and one of the founders of the Association of Black Psychologists.
+Charles William Thomas II (April 24, 1926 – September 29, 1990) was an African American psychologist and one of the founders of the Association of Black Psychologists.
+He was regarded as the "father of Black psychology" and worked towards social advancements and psychological theories for people who are Black.

 Early life and education

-Charles William Thomas II was born on April 24, 1926, in Davidson, Maryland.
+Charles William Thomas II was born on April 24, 1926, in Davidsonville, Maryland.
+He was the first of seven children, having five sisters and one brother.
+His parents were Estelle Thomas and Charles Thomas.
 After serving in the U.S. Army during World War II, Thomas attended Morgan State University, in his home state.
 He earned a Bachelor's degree in Psychology in 1954.
 After earning his bachelor's degree, Thomas earned his Master of Arts at John Carroll University in 1955.
 While he was a graduate student at John Carroll University, Thomas also worked as an intern in Clinical Psychology for the Cleveland Receiving Hospital.
 After he obtained his Master's degree, Thomas worked for a rehabilitation and vocational guidance center in Cleveland, Ohio.
 During this time, he completed his Ph.D. in Developmental Psychology at Case Western Reserve.

 Academic career

 Once he finished his academic training, Thomas taught at John Carroll University for two years.
 He was then an Assistant Professor at the University of Oregon for three years.
 During his professorship at the University of Oregon, Thomas was one of the first African American professors at that university.
 While at the University of Oregon, he created more diversity initiatives on campus.
 For his diversity initiatives, Thomas invited African American musicians, singers, and comedians to perform on campus.

 Thomas was not having the impact he wanted to have at the University of Oregon, and as such, he accepted a role as an Associate Professor of Community Medicine at the University of Southern California.
 Over the next three years, Thomas directed the Center for the Study of Racial and Social Issues.
-He stayed at the University of Southern California for two years before becoming a professor of Urban and Rural Studies at the University of California, San Diego, where he worked for the rest of his life.
+He stayed at the University of Southern California for two years before becoming a professor of Urban and Rural Studies at the University of California, San Diego, where he worked until his murder in 1990.

 While at UC-San Diego, Thomas focused on connecting with the local community.
 He aimed to bring together the community and the new urban planning studies undergraduate program.
-Thomas' efforts allowed for an awareness inside the community and university that would impact social change.

-While he was a professor, Thomas also helped form the Association of Black Psychology (ABP).
-This professional activity helped Thomas become known as the "Father of Black Psychology."
+Thomas's efforts allowed for an awareness inside the community and university that would impact social change.
+He also helped the university partner with Valencia Park Elementary School to create a program of reform to assist students.
+As his wife, Shirley Wade, was also a psychologist and professor at UC-San Diego, they worked together to mentor students and help them reach their goals.
+They encouraged their students to "plan your work, and work your plan," and many students described the Thomas' having a significant impact on the trajectory of their lives.